 important to exclude splits (or compensate for them) from the analysis.

-The details of this analysis will be revealed when my book,
+The details of this analysis is in my book,

 - Almost half (41%) of 10-baggers take a full 5 years to complete.